You found our list of the best team building apps, software and tools.

 Team building kits are boxes full of supplies for activities.
 Because team building exercises often involve props and aids, gathering materials can involve planning and organization.

 You can simplify activity setup by assembling kits that contain the necessary objects for your event.
 Examples include popcorn packets, a projector, a screen and films for a team movie night, or games, cups, and drinks for a team happy hour.

 You could even start a sort of “team building library” for your organization full of pre-made kits that managers can check out anytime.
 By collecting and storing items, you can position yourself to seize on impromptu team building opportunities and avoid last minute runs to the store.

 For more information, check out our guide to team building kits.

 Team building can be a challenge, in part because the practice is most effective when performed as an ongoing process.
-Managers may not have the time and bandwidth to constantly devote energy to helping teammates get along and get to know each other, however, software and apps can serve as a supplement to more traditional methods of team bonding such as outings and icebreaker activities.
+Managers may not have the time and bandwidth to constantly devote energy to helping teammates get along and get to know each other.
+However, team building tools, software and apps can serve as a supplement to more traditional methods of team bonding such as outings and icebreaker activities.

 Here are some of the most common questions and answers about team building apps, software, and tools.